Skhmt/smol-ps/README.md

 # smol-ps

-small pubsub, mostly for fun code golfing
+small pubsub, mostly for code golfing

 provided only as code snippets in this `readme` because they're just a single line and honestly probably should not be used in production anyway